Where We Be

 Fountain seen through sunlit archway

-This is the cathedral on Cordoba's main square, built in 1577
+Cathedral on Cordoba's main square, built 1577

-The cabildo, or colonial government building, is also on the main square and offers a tranquil escape from the bustle of the modern city
+The cabildo, or colonial government building, is also on the main square and offers a tranquil escape

-This underground Jesuit crypt was rediscovered while cable was being laid in the city and has been lovingly restored
+This underground Jesuit crypt was rediscovered while cable was being laid in the city

-A darker side of Argentina--a former detention/torture center turned into a museum dedicated to the 30,000 who "Disappeared" during the "Dirty War" of the 70's/80's
+A darker side of Argentina--a former detention / torture center turned into a museum, dedicated to the 30,000 who "Disappeared" during the "Dirty War" of the 70's / 80's

-Alta Gracia began as a Jesuit estancia, or ranch, on which grapes and other crops were grown to help support the university the Jesuits had founded in Cordoba
+Alta Gracia began as a Jesuit estancia, or ranch, on which grapes and other crops were grown

 The Jesuits made a peaceful oasis in this dry place -- now a Unesco World Heritage site